Congenital Sucrase-Isomaltase Deficiency (CSID)

 My child has trouble getting to sleep, are there other children with CSID who do the same thing?

 Yes!
 Small children especially cannot tell you they have gas pains, abdominal cramping or a stomach ache.
-As the child becomes accustomed to the new diet and symptoms are eliminated they will return to a normal sleep schedule.
+As the child becomes accustomed to the new diet and symptoms are eliminated they normally return to a normal sleep schedule.
 Many of our parents continued to put their children to bed at their normal time each night even if they stayed awake for several hours at first.
 Within three to six months almost all of our parents have reported their children returning to a normal sleeping schedule.

 My child gets a lot of upper respiratory infections, are there other children with CSID who get this frequently?